 No!
 Stop!
 Stop!
 Stop!
 We’re talking about Phishing with a PH today.
 While fishing with an F can be fun and relaxing.
 Something we do on a weekend., phishing with a PH is much more dangerous.
 This tries to steal your passwords and account information and there’s a few ways that this can trick you.

-The most common way these emails can get information from you is with Deceptive Phising.
-With Deceptive Phishing you will receive an email from a source copying a legitimate company.
+The most common way these emails can get information from you is with Deceptive Phishing.
+With Deceptive Phishing you will receive an email from a source impersonating a legitimate company or a person.
 For example, you may receive an email from a popular social media site.
-This email then will lead you then to another site where your information is taken when you type it in.
+This email will then lead you to another site where your information is taken when you type it in.